 Town Service Changes

-- Town Hall will operate with limited staffing and will be closed to the public for in-person services.
+- Town Hall will operate with increased staffing but will remain closed to the public for in-person services.
 This decision was made to protect our residents, especially older persons and those with underlying medical conditions—and our employees.

 - Those with questions may continue to call the main number at 407-656-1117 during normal business hours.

 - The Town of Oakland will continue streaming its meeting via Zoom.
 Town meetings and will follow social distancing guidelines and capacity guidelines.
 To learn more, visit https://oaklandfl.gov/AgendaCenter

 - The Oakland Meeting Hall and Historic Town Hall are not available for public rentals.

 - Residents wishing to pay utility bills are strongly encouraged to call in credit card payments to 407-656-1117 between 8 a.m. and 5 p.m.
 Monday through Friday, or drop their payments by check or money order in the utility payment box at Town Center or through the mail slot on the side door of Town Hall, located at 230 N. Tubb St. Cash is accepted but no change or receipts will be provided.
 The difference will be credited to the customer’s account.

 - In recognition of financial hardships that customers may experience, service disconnections for water customers have been temporarily suspended.
 This policy may be adjusted as the situation develops.